Coverage for Prescription Drugs

 Currently there are two Programs available to reduce your Part D prescription drug costs.
 These are the Low Income Subsidy (LIS) and Maryland’s Senior Prescription Drug Assistance Program (SPDAP).
 Each is detailed below.

-To be eligible for LIS, income must be at or below $18,330 a year ($1,528 monthly) for a single person; $24,600 a year ($2,050 monthly) for a couple.
+To be eligible for Extra Help, income should be at or below $19,560 for an individual or $26,376 for a couple.
 Income can be higher if you are working and a portion of your income is from earned wages.

-LIS applications can be completed online at the LIS Application page or are available by mail from the SHIP office at 301-255-4250.
+Extra Help applications can be completed online at the Extra Help Application page or are available by mail from the SHIP office at 301-255-4250.
 You can also apply directly through Social Security Office at 1-800-772-1213.

 Maryland Senior Prescription Drug Assistance Program (SPDAP)